wur-bioinformatics/introduction-to-bioinformatics/week1.md

 Thus, they are not well suited to identify distant homologs.
 A Prosite **profile** is more general than a pattern and can also detect poorly conserved domains or families.
 They characterize protein domains over their entire length and do not just model the conserved parts.
-Profiles are estimated from multiple sequence alignments and we learn more about them in [week 2](week2).
+Profiles are estimated from multiple sequence alignments and we learn more about them in [chapter 2](week2).
 For now, it is important to know that profiles model matches, insertions, and deletions.
 Importantly, profiles are **quantitative** representations, they will return a score how well the sequence fits to the profile.
 A threshold can be applied to get high-scoring profiles for a sequence.